Milne-Centre/ThaiPASS2022/Astronomy at high speed/README.md

 exercises associated with the *Astronomy at High Speed* section of ThaiPASS 2021.

-You should download all the files you see here (except for this README) to a single folder of your PC or laptop.
-Then run the Jupyter notebook *AstronomyAtHighSpeed.ipnb* to start the excercises.
+You should have all of the files on your PC/laptop if you have cloned the ThaiPASS 2021 repository.
+Once you have, navigate your way to the *Astronomy at high speed* folder, and start Jupyter notebook to run the notebook you will see there.

 Tom Marsh, University of Warwick, UK.